-Mobile app prototype testing is an ultimate way to get user feedback on your designs while you still have time to improve them for better UX.
-With UXtweak Mobile App Usability Testing tool, testing mobile prototypes is just as easy as testing an already released app.
+Mobile app prototype testing is the ultimate way to get user feedback on your designs while you still have time to improve them for better UX.
+With the UXtweak Mobile App Usability Testing tool, testing mobile prototypes is just as easy as testing an already released app.
 You’ll just need to upload a link to your prototype first.
 Then define some tasks for the participants and share a link to your research study with them.

 By testing mobile prototypes of your app, you will be sure to launch an easy-to-use product despite the small screen resolution of mobile devices!

 If you’re interested more in this topic check out our Mobile Prototype Testing webinar.
 Here we explain why testing mobile is not the same as desktop and how mobile prototypes are tested on a real example:

 To make sure that your website is equally intuitive and easy-to-use on all screen sizes you can conduct a usability test specifically with your website’s mobile version.
 This will allow you to see your website from the perspective of mobile users and make sure the interface does not confuse your user at any point.
 It can even help you understand elusive bugs encountered by the testers.

 You can test your mobile website using UXtweak’s Mobile Usability Testing tool.

 Here are some of the best practices for your mobile usability testing to run smoothly, and for you to get the best data possible.

 Make sure testers are familiar with the device